 She nodded.
 “If you don’t mind me asking… why were you here?”

-“I was on the trail of two humans,” I explained.
+“I was on the trail of two individuals,” I explained.
 “I heard they might have been here.”

 “No,” I said firmly.
 “I know Kaellax.
-This wasn’t her.
-I’m afraid it was a terrible coincidence.
-They’re running from something.
+This wasn’t her, but the thing that did this might have been after them.
+They’re running from a Yunai, I think.
 Meledee, do you know where they were going when they left?”